 Published on January 25, 2018

-The Living Well with Myeloma series is a Patient Empowerment Network Program produced by Patient Power.
-We thank Celgene, Takeda, Amgen and AbbVie for their support.
+The Living Well with Lung Cancer series is a Patient Empowerment Network program produced by Patient Power in partnership with SURVIVEiT®.
+We thank Celgene, Helsinn, Novartis and Genentech for their support.

 Please remember the opinions expressed on Patient Power are not necessarily the views of our sponsors, contributors, partners or Patient Power.
 Our discussions are not a substitute for seeking medical advice or care from your own doctor.
 That’s how you’ll get care that’s most appropriate for you.